 Vitamin D

 Studies have shown that vitamin D deficiency is associated with a higher risk of sleep disorder with more disrupted sleep.
-So make sure you get enough sunlight to help your body to product Vitamin D, which in fact is a hormone rather than vitamin.
+So make sure you get enough sunlight to help your body produce Vitamin D, which is a hormone rather than vitamin.

-Other than getting vitamin D from sun exposure, you can also get small quantities of it by supplementation from foods like eggs, salmon, tuna fish and fortified foods.
+Besides getting vitamin D from sun exposure, you can also get small quantities of it by supplementation from foods like eggs, salmon, tuna fish, and fortified foods.

 Vitamin E

-Vitamin E can be found in many foods, including vegetable oils, nuts and seeds, as well as green leafy vegetables such as spinach and broccoli.
+Vitamin E can be found in many foods, including vegetable oils, nuts, and seeds and green leafy vegetables such as spinach and broccoli.

 Calcium